Zlynka: History

+Historically, the territory at various times formed part of Lithuania, Muscovy, the Polish–Lithuanian Commonwealth and Russia.

 It was founded in 1702 as a settlement of Old Believers.
+It was administratively located in the Starodub Regiment of the Cossack Hetmanate.
 Town status was granted to it in 1925.

-There were 432 Jews living in Zlynka before the war.
-The village was occupied by the German army in late August 1942.
+There were 432 Jews living in Zlynka before World War II.
+The village was occupied by the German army in late August 1941.
 Half of the Jews were able to evacuate before the Germans’ arrival.
 The execution of Jews from the village started in September 1941, when 27 Jewish men were shot on the outskirts of the village by a special mobile squad unit.
 In October, all the remaining Jews were confined to the ghetto for a few months.
 The liquidation of the ghetto took place in mid-February 1942, when between 190 and 200 Jews were most likely shot by local policemen who fired with pistols.
+The Germans also operated a forced labour battalion for Jews in the town.

 In 1986, it was affected by radioactive fallout as a result of the Chernobyl disaster.
 Full resettlement of the town was considered.
 Economy and further development of the town were hit hard.